 Lilies thrive in full sun with increments of shade.
 They are easy to grow and require little maintenance.
 Depending on the variety, lilies bloom between the months of May and September.

 By selecting mixed types of lilies, bloom time can cover most of the summer and produce striking colors.
 Lilies are grown in woodland settings, gardens, borders, containers, and pots.
+Generally, you’ll plant lily bulbs in the fall or early spring to make sure your lily bulbs have time to mature before it’s time to bloom.

 The plants have stiff stems and narrow spear or lance-shaped leaves that cover the stems in differing numbers of whorls.
 Flowers develop on the ends of the stems in petal-like segments of 6.
 They may be single blossoms or small bunches.